Mortgage Acceleration Calculator

 How much do you save?
 It depends on when you make the pre-payment.

 See above: the amount of interest you save depends on when you make the prepayment.
-Use a velocity banking calculator to demonstrate the savings.
+A velocity banking calculator demonstrates the savings.

-For each $100 pre-payment, the interest saved depends on when the payment is made.
-When you make the prepayment early (at month 1), you save over $200 of interest on your $100 investment.
-You save less in interest as you pre-pay later in the loan cycle.
+The interest saved on each $100 prepayment depends on when the prepayment is made.
+When you prepay early (at month 1), you save over $200 of interest on your $100 investment.
+You save less in interest as you prepay later in the loan cycle.

-So, now that we know you save more the earlier you pre-pay and that mortgages are amortizing loans, we can try to understand mortgage acceleration.
+So, now that we know you save more the earlier you pre-pay and that mortgages are amortizing loans, we can understand mortgage acceleration.

-This also works even if the interest rate on your HELOC is higher than that of your mortgage.
-Unfortunately, this is where most people get lost, so I’ll try to explain it.
+Mortgage Acceleration works even if your HELOC’s interest rate is higher than your mortgage’s.
+This is where most people get lost, so listen closely.

 You get compounding interest savings in your amortizing mortgage from that point forward.